 Interested in becoming a preceptor?
 Contact us at email@example.com or call 515.271.3191.

 Mentoring within the Health Sciences major occurs in many different ways.
-Faculty advisors work with students to choose a pathway to prepare for their future career.
+Faculty advisors work with students to choose a pathway to prepare for their future careers.
 The Health Sciences Student Organization has also developed a mentoring program.
-Students in upper level classes act as role models to guide other students in their early decision making.
-Mentor programs may also be available through service learning projects, as well as during the senior internship experiences.
+Students in upper-level classes act as role models to guide other students in their early decision making.
+Mentor programs may also be available through service-learning projects, as well as during the senior internship experiences.

 In the first two years of courses in the Health Sciences major, students will have the opportunity to observe and shadow healthcare professionals.
 These experiences allow students to become aware of the different healthcare fields before they choose a professional pathway, to understand day-to-day operations in healthcare settings, and to inquire about issues facing today's healthcare providers.

 Students may participate in innovative research projects directed by faculty.
 This type of experience prepares our students for graduate school in the biomedical and pharmaceutical sciences, as well as careers in medical fields.
 Students are able to present their findings during DUCURs (Drake University Conference on Undergraduate Research), as well as part of their senior internship experience.